 - Culture for vibrio (3895) should be separately requested. - Should pathogens be cultured, they need to be identified.
-Charge accordingly i.e. Enterobacteriaceae 3924, serotyping for Salmonella/Shigella/EPEC serotyping 3926. - see section on identification for more details.
+Charge accordingly i.e. Enterobacteriaceae 3924, serotyping for Salmonella/Shigella/EPEC serotyping 3926. - See section on identification for more details.

-Non-lactose fermenters should be screened for non-pathogens using either urease or Singer's

-(code 3923) since this may save costs on expensive identifications.
+Non-lactose fermenters should be screened for non-pathogens using either urease or Singer's (code 3923) since this may save costs on expensive identifications.

-- Should virulence genes be determined for potential EPEC strains, charge 4433. - Check for ESBL producing Enterobacteriaceae 3887. - Sensitivity testing should be charged on enteric bacterial pathogens 3887. - Faecal occult blood (monoclonal: 4352) should be ordered separately
+- Should virulence genes be determined for potential EPEC strains, charge 4433. - Check for ESBL producing Enterobacteriaceae 3887.
+Only if Disc susceptibility testing is performed Not necessary if using Automated systems e.g. Vitek - Sensitivity testing should be charged on enteric bacterial pathogens 3887/4653. - Faecal occult blood (monoclonal: 4352) should be ordered separately

 Special notes: Clostridium difficile exotoxin determination is only done on special request when pseudo-membranous colitis is clinically suspected, 3889 or 3902, depending on the method used.
+PCR testing (3974) is recommended since it is more accurate and can detect both toxin A and B.